ppy/osu-wiki/wiki/Contests/en.md

 ## Fan Art Contest

-A gallery of some of the older contests can be found at the [Facebook page](https://www.facebook.com/44332903281/photos/?tab=albums).
+A gallery for the first through fifth fan art contests can be found on the [Facebook page](https://www.facebook.com/44332903281/photos/?tab=albums).
+All fan art contests after those can be found on the [Community Contests page](https://osu.ppy.sh/community/contests).

 ## Best of

 "Best of" was a yearly voting contest out to select the best beatmaps in the given year.
-It was succeeded by [Community Choice](#community-choice) after 2016.
+It was succeeded by [Community Choice](#community-choice) in 2017.

 ### 2009